Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. Just like you did with the customer data, create a Ksql table to retain the most up-to-date values for the `products` data.
+1. Create a Ksql table to show the most up-to-date values for each `products` record.
     ```sql
         CREATE TABLE products WITH (
                 KAFKA_TOPIC='products',